viccon/sturdyc/README.md

 # Early refreshes

-Serving data from memory is typically one to two orders of magnitude faster than reading from disk, and if you have to retrieve the data across a network the difference can grow even larger.
+Serving data from memory is typically at least one to two orders of magnitude faster than reading from disk, and if you have to retrieve the data across a network the difference can grow even larger.
 Consequently, we're often able to significantly improve our applications performance by adding an in-memory cache.